 Many design houses offered to make matching fabric bags out of the same clothing material.
 Clothing catalogs paired dresses with matching handbags and accessories to encourage women to buy an entire wardrobe.
 In the early years, it was considered too much to have bags match gloves and hats, only matching shoes were necessary.
 By the mid 1950s, that rule was replaced by the match everything aesthetic.

 In early 1950s America, there was a trend for black and white crocodile skin bags.
 They were lined in red, often with a waterproof plastic material.
 In 1954, colored leather was admired with bold yellow, pink, willow green, wedgewood blue, and lilac purple replacing black.
 The red handbag with black trim was especially striking on the mid ’50s.
-The trend continued although solid black never went out of fashion.
+The trend continued, although solid black never went out of fashion.
 Just like a little black dress, every woman had to have a black leather purse by her side.

 While leather was the most sought after status material, cloth handbags remained a good option for the middle classes.
-Mohair, taffeta and cotton bags trimmed in leather could be equally as dashing.
+Mohair, taffeta, and cotton bags trimmed in leather could be equally as dashing.
 Synthetic materials made cloth purses even more affordable.
 It was better to own a quality fake bag than a cheap leather bag.

 The home knit or crochet bag was the most budget friendly option, although not as popular as it was in the 1940s.
-Sewn handbags were more common with a complete line of matching dresses and accessories.
+Sewn handbags were more common, with a complete line of matching dresses and accessories.

 1950s Purses: New Shapes, Unique Materials

-1950s handbags were not all large, structured or leather.
+1950s handbags were not all large, structured, or even made of leather.
 Starting in the 1940s, unique shape bags such as a hard sided box bag and round drum bags provided an interesting alternative to ordinary purses.
 They were smaller and prettier, reflecting the ornate makeup compacts they carried inside.
 The trend for small bags of unusual shapes exploded in the mid 1950s.
 There was the hard and soft sided box bags, the tubular barrel bag, round canister bag, hexagon bag, and casual basket bag.
 They were too small for day to day life, but as a dressy accessory they were perfect.

 Shape alone wasn’t enough for the modern woman.
 Dress purses came in a diverse range of textures and treatments.
 Many plastic purses were printed to feel like animal skins.
 White summer bags were of pearlized plastic, or, in the case of cheaper bags, bonded paper with a pearl plastic coating.

 Handbag handles featured new shapes and materials.
 There were the popular bamboo, tortoiseshell, chain, and wood handles that came in square or hoop shapes.
-These hard handles often were paired with soft purses, and the opposite hard bags were paired with soft velvet, braid or rope handles.
+These hard handles often were paired with soft purses, and the opposite hard bags were paired with soft velvet, braid, or rope handles.

 1950s Lucite Bags